 - About 3 percent of people have a psychotic episode as adults

 - Half of the people with schizophrenia have at least one other co-occurring disorder

-- Of people who develop psychosis, 25 percent never have another episode
+- Among people who develop a psychotic disorder, 25 percent never have another episode

-It is not unusual for people with psychotic disorders to abuse substances in an effort to seek relief from their symptoms.
+It is not unusual for people with psychotic disorders to misuse substances to seek relief from their symptoms.
 It can be overwhelming to know where to go when you or someone you care about needs treatment for psychotic and substance use disorders, but there are many targeted interventions that can help.

-The Recovery Village is one of the rehab facilities that is equipped to provide treatment for psychosis and addiction.
+The Recovery Village is one of the rehab facilities that is equipped to provide treatment for psychotic disorders and addiction.
 To learn more about specific ways these services can help you, contact The Recovery Village today.